IIED online

 People from more than 225 countries and territories visit www.iied.org every year.
 This website is the key place to find out about our research, read about our projects and learn about the thinking of our researchers and partners.

-The web facilitates organisational transparency: we publish our annual reports and details about our finances and funding and our corporate policies.
+The web facilitates organisational transparency: we publish annual statutory trustees reports and regular impact stories, and provide information about our finances and funding and corporate policies to ensure that we are accountable.

 Good practice and innovation

-In building our main website and our sub-sites, IIED is committed to achieving good practice in web development, from technical considerations such as building secure sites, using open source technology where possible, and ensuring that the site is accessible, to complying with privacy regulations and drawing on the latest thinking in user-experience design.
+In building our main website and our sub-sites, IIED is committed to achieving good practice in web development, from technical considerations such as building secure sites, using open-source technology where possible, and ensuring the site is accessible, to complying with privacy regulations and drawing on the latest thinking in user-experience design.
+IIED has endorsed the Principles for Digital Development.

 We are especially aware of the exponential growth of digital audiences across the global South.
 Tens of thousands of new users in medium-to low-income countries are accessing the digital platforms for the first time, and most of them are using mobile phones.